The most popular book the year you were born

 1964: 'The Spy Who Came in from the Cold' by John le Carre

 This was the first novel to earn John Le Carre critical acclaim.
-"The Spy Who Came in from the Cold" is a Cold War spy novel that details the story of a British agent who is sent to East Germany.
-It was adapted into a film and became one of the All-Time 100 Novels by Time magazine.
+"The Spy Who Came in from the Cold" is a Cold War spy novel that details the story of a British agent sent to East Germany.
+It was adapted into a film and appeared on Time magazine's All-Time 100 Novels list.

 1965: 'The Source' by James A. Michener